Grauman's Chinese Theatre: Recreations

 A full-scale recreation of the Chinese Theatre's exterior facade and lobby exists at Disney's Hollywood Studios theme park at the Walt Disney World Resort in Bay Lake, Florida.
 The recreation originally housed The Great Movie Ride which opened with the park on May 1, 1989, and closed on August 13, 2017.
 Its replacement attraction, Mickey & Minnie's Runaway Railway, opened on March 4, 2020.
 It also has concrete handprints inside the sidewalks from the years 1988–1995.

 A sized-down recreation of the Chinese Theatre, both interior and exterior, was built at Parque Warner Madrid theme park in San Martín de la Vega, near Madrid, Spain.
 The building shows films relevant to Warner Bros., previously The Lego Movie and Storks.
 During Halloween, horror films for guests over the age of 18 are shown such as Friday the 13th.

 In popular culture

 Films

-The Chinese Theater has appeared in multiple films set in Los Angeles, including Speed, Austin Powers in Goldmember, and Iron Man 3.
+The Chinese Theater has appeared in multiple films set in Los Angeles, including Speed, Austin Powers in Goldmember, and Iron Man 3, as well as during the fourth wall breaks at the end of Blazing Saddles.

 Janet Gaynor visits the courtyard and a number of the signatures and footprints are seen in the 1937 movie A Star is Born—including Harold Lloyd's glasses, Joe E. Brown's "mouthprint", Jean Harlow's handprints, Eddie Cantor's "eyes", Shirley Temple's "Love to you all" message, and the fictitious Norman Maine's footprints.

-The theater appears at the end of Blazing Saddles, following a fourth wall-breaking brawl through the Warner Bros. film lot where the movie is being shot.
-Hedley Lamarr (Harvey Korman) takes a taxi to Mann's Chinese Theater, where Blazing Saddles itself is being shown.
-Following a confrontation with Bart (Cleavon Little), Lamarr makes a comment on the diminutive size of Douglas Fairbanks' footprint outside the theater saying, " How did he do such fantastic stunts with such little feet".
-Lamarr collapses face-first into wet cement, leaving an imprint of his face next to the other celebrity footprints.